Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 2. IRL for inverse search

 {\em Inverse Learner specification.} Next we consider the inverse learner.
 We generate $\numtrials=10^6$ samples for the search agent in all $3$ environments using the above parameters.
 Recall from Theorem~\ref{thrm:Search} that the inverse learner uses the dataset $\datainf(\Search)$ to perform IRL for search.
 Here where $\numtrials=10^6$, the second term in the dataset is the empirically calculated search action policy (\ref{eqn:act_search_policy}) of the agent in environment $\agent$ from the $10^6$ generated samples.

 {\em IRL Result.} The inverse learner performs IRL by using the dataset $\datainf(\Search)$ (\ref{eqn:example_Search_dataset}) to solve the linear feasibility problem in Theorem~\ref{thrm:Search}.
 The result of the feasibility test is shown in Fig.\,\ref{fig:results_search}.
 The blue region is the set of feasible search costs for each environment.
 The feasible set of costs is $\{(\searchcostsymbol_{\agent}(2),\searchcostsymbol_{\agent}(3),\agent\in\{1,2,3\}\}\subseteq \mathbb{R}^6_+$.
 For visualization purposes, Fig.\,\ref{fig:results_search} displays the feasible search costs for each environment in a different sub-figure.
 In complete analogy to Fig.\,\ref{fig:results}, the feasible search costs for each environment are shown in each sub-figure by keeping the search costs of the other $2$ environments fixed at their true values.

-The true search costs for each search environment is highlighted by a yellow point.
-The key observation is that that these true costs belong to the set of feasible costs (blue region) computed via Theorem~\ref{thrm:Search}.
+The true search cost for every environment is highlighted by a yellow point.
+The key observation is that these true costs belong to the set of feasible costs (blue region) computed via Theorem~\ref{thrm:Search}.
 Thus, Theorem~\ref{thrm:Search} successfully performs IRL for the search problem and the set of feasible search costs can be reconstructed as the solution to a linear feasibility problem.